This post may contain affiliate links. Please read our disclosure policy.

 Graham cracker crumbs in a bowl with a spoon.

-• Carefully spoon the blended cookie crumbs into a small ramekin or dish.
-To firmly set the crust, press down on the crumbs using the back of a spoon or the flat base of a drinking glass.
+• Spoon the mixture into a small ramekin and press it firmly into the bottom using the back of a spoon or the base of a glass.

 graham crackers mixed with melted butter in a large mixing bowl.

-• Mix Main Ingredients: In a separate bowl, combine the peanut butter, cream cheese, and powdered sugar to create the filling mixture.
+• In a separate bowl, mix peanut butter, cream cheese, and powdered sugar until smooth.

-• Incorporate Whipped Cream: Gently fold in the whipped cream you prepared earlier.
+• Gently fold the whipped cream into the peanut butter mixture.

 Expert Tips